-- 1. The very first row is the essence of both debt and compound interest: a debt contract allows the bank to add to the outstanding debt $F_D$ at the rate of interest on loans $r_L$ . - 2.
-The second is the repayment of debt by the firm sector, which involves three steps: - a) The deduction of the sum paid from the firm sector's account $F_D$ ; - b) The transfer of that amount to the bank sector's account $B_D$ ; and
+- 1. The very first row is the essence of both debt and compound interest: a debt contract allows the bank to add to the outstanding debt F_D at the rate of interest on loans r_L . - 2.
+The second is the repayment of debt by the firm sector, which involves three steps: - a) The deduction of the sum paid from the firm sector's account F_D ; - b) The transfer of that amount to the bank sector's account B_D ; and - c) The accounting acknowledgement that the payment has been received by the reduction of the record of outstanding debt F_L by the same amount; - 3.
+The third row is interest payments at the rate r_D on the outstanding bank account balance of the firm sector F_D ;

-This model employs a new approach to dynamic modelling, in which a model can be derived simply by adding up flow entries recorded in a "double-entry book-keeping" table.
+12 This model employs a new approach to dynamic modelling, in which a model can be derived simply by adding up flow entries recorded in a 'double-entry book-keeping' table.
 I am still developing this methodology, and as yet have only applied it to financial flows.
 Physical flows are then appended as described below.